How to Become a Home Health Aide

 If you would like to gain the necessary education to become a home health aide, we highly recommend that you check out our free School Finder Tool located HERE.

-The median annual salary reported by DOL for HHAs in 2010 was $20,170, which is equal to over $9.00/hour.
+The median annual salary reported by Bureau of Labor Statistics for HHAs in May 2013 was $21,020, which is equal to $10.10/hour.
 Certified HHAs may make more.
 Legislation is under way to put universal wage protection measures (including guaranteed minimum wage and overtime pay) into place, as currently only about half of US states offer it.
 Home health aides who work in assisted living facilities generally earn a higher income than those who serve individuals in their homes.

 There will be no shortage of jobs for HHAs in the near future.
-Government projections are for about a 70% job growth over the next ten years, mainly due to an increasing number of elderly citizens who will need services.
+BLS projections are for about a 48% job growth from 2012 to 2022, mainly due to an increasing number of elderly citizens who will need services.
 Jobs are more readily available for certified HHAs.